morphonets/SNT/NOTES.md

 SNT has incorporated several projects that were previously scattered across the Fiji ecosystem of plugins.
 Notably:

-* Sholl Analysis: Originally hosted at  https://github.com/tferr/ASA ([Project summary](https://github.com/tferr/ASA#sholl-analysis)), _Sholl Analysis_ is now part of SNT.
-Its dedicated documentation page is at https://imagej.net/Sholl
 * Simple Neurite Tracer: The founding ImageJ1 plugin released in 2010.
 SNT stems from its rewrite.
 Originally hosted at https://github.com/fiji/SNT

+* Sholl Analysis: Originally hosted at  https://github.com/tferr/ASA ([Project summary](https://github.com/tferr/ASA#sholl-analysis)), _Sholl Analysis_ is now part of SNT.
+Its dedicated documentation page is at https://imagej.net/Sholl
+* hIPNAT: Originally hosted at  https://github.com/tferr/hIPNAT ([Project summary](https://github.com/tferr/hIPNAT#hipnat)), _hIPNAT_ is now part of SNT.

 An overview of SNT's history is also provided in the [FAQs](https://imagej.net/SNT:_FAQ).